#1 Mistake Most Payday Loan Companies Make

 The payday loan industry is making common business mistakes

 Payday lenders spend an outrageous amount of money to find one qualified borrower.
 The costs per repeat borrower is astronomically higher for payday lead buyers.
-Most lenders do not monetize their applicants when the customer does not qualify for their loans.
-They spend anywhere from $50 – $300 per applicant when all costs are properly calculated that are associated with getting just that one person to apply.
+Most lenders do not monetize their consumers when the customer does not qualify for their loans.
+They spend anywhere from $50 – $300 per consumer when all costs are properly calculated that are associated with getting just that one person to get started.
 So the number $1 mistake is lack of lead monetization.

 Payday Lenders fund only 20%-30% of applications